kedacore/keda-docs/content/docs/2.1/scalers/external.md

 **Parameter list:**

 - `scalerAddress` - Address of the external scaler.
 Format must be `host:port`.
-- `tlsCertFile` - Location of a certificate to use for the GRPC connection to authenticate with. (optional)
+- `tlsCertFile` - Location of a certificate to use for the GRPC connection to authenticate with.
+(Optional)

-> For implementing an external scaler, refer to [External Scalers Concept](../concepts/external-scalers.md)
+> For implementing an external scaler, refer to [External Scalers Concept](../concepts/external-scalers.md).

 ### Authentication Parameters